sbt/sbt-native-packager/src/sphinx/formats/jdkpackager.rst

 Debugging
 ---------

 If you are having trouble figuring out how certain features affect the generated package, you can find the Ant-based build definition file in ``target/jdkpackager/build.xml``.
-You should be able to run Ant directly in that file assuming ``jdkPackager:packageBin`` has been run at least once.
+You should be able to run Ant directly in that file assuming ``JdkPackager / packageBin`` has been run at least once.